-- Shares shall be redeemed no later than five years after the redemption request, without prejudice to what has been provided in article 10 of the Articles of Association (i.e. provided that the Member retains holding at least one Share), without the Member ceasing its membership of the Cooperative; - The redemption shall be at Nominal Value.
+Shares can be redeemed by the Cooperative.
+Shares will be redeemed by the Cooperative taking into account the conditions mentioned in article 13 of the Articles of Association and the Member Share Issuance and Redemption Policy.
+Article 13 of the Articles of Association states that the redemption shall be in principle at Nominal Value.
 However, if the Net Asset Value per Share is lower than the Nominal Value per Share in the most recently audited (interim) balance sheet preceding the redemption by the Cooperative, the amount payable upon redemption of the Share(s) shall not exceed the sum corresponding to the Net Asset Value of the Share(s) according to that balance sheet.